Hopding/how-js-works-blog-post/how-js-works-blog-post.md

 # JavaScript `setTimeout()` In Depth

+> Note: The animated visualizations in this post were created with https://jsv9000.app/.
+I encourage you to play around with this web app to learn more about the Event Loop with a hands-on approach.

 _This is the first in a series of two posts about JavaScript's execution model.
 This post focuses on the Call Stack and Event Loop.
 The second post builds on this by discussing how Promises fit into the picture._

 I've been writing JavaScript for awhile.
 I've written web services with Express, web apps with React, mobile apps with React Native, and I've authored libraries, such as [`pdf-lib`](https://github.com/Hopding/pdf-lib).